superlinear-ai/awesome-machine-learning-engineer/README.md

   1. :hatched_chick: Essential reading for all ML engineers
   2. :snake: Advanced reading for professional ML engineers
   3. :unicorn: Expert material for expert ML engineers
-- Descriptions are written so that they complete the sentence *"After reading this article you will have learned ..."*.
+- Descriptions are written to complete the sentence *"After reading this article you will have learned ..."*.

 ## Contents